Lifestyle

 A sensory, slightly surreal dinner experience where guests eat in total darkness, guided and served by visually impaired staff.
 It’s more than a gimmick – it’s a chance to rethink how you experience food.
 One of the most unique best restaurants in Central London if you’re craving something out of the ordinary.

-Watch a cult film in a boutique cinema
+Watch a cult film in Prince Charles Cinema

 Beloved for its rotating lineup of cult favourites, indie gems, and themed movie marathons, the Prince Charles is a Soho classic.
 Catch a late-night screening of The Room, or relive Kill Bill on the big screen with a crowd that gets it.
 Ideal for film nerds, date nights, and anyone seeking things to do in Soho, London at night.